Acting Chief of Investigations

 So, to me that has been a real, real challenge doing investigations, that area.
 And, of course, I mentioned earlier that it took us time to build staff; we had to go fast, we didn’t have time to train people.
 We got inve-, later we only got trained investigators, sometime two, three years into investigations and when you do bring them in, you don’t know whether you need to do the work faster to get the results or train the investigators.

 We’ve done a bit into training them and they’ve picked up the rest doing the job.
 There were times in Rwanda here where when we sti-, when the tribunal opened, we were still exposed to insecurity.
 There was a war in Congo, a war in Burundi and there was the militia right in here.
-To go do field investigations under the conditions of a secure United Nations, if you’re in phase three unit to have a military escort to go to the field.
+To go do field investigations under the conditions of a secure United Nations, if you’re in phase three you need to have a military escort to go to the field.

 Some point we were even under a curfew, we could not go out after a certain hour and this had their own impediments.
 A witness should be protected, shouldn’t be known to be a witness because then it exposes his or her own life, to insecurity.
 Now you’re going to an area opened up by security escorts.
 By the time we finished talking to a witness, neighbors know that the, the tribunal was there to take statements and when you leave, what happens to that person?